James Anderson: England bowler takes 500th Test wicket

 In 2015, he surpassed Sir Ian Botham's long-standing England record of 383 Test wickets in his 100th Test, also against West Indies.

-Anderson's 500 wickets have come at an average of less than 28.

-Beginning the third Test with 497 wickets, he took 2-31 as West Indies were bowled out for 123 in the first innings on Thursday.
+Beginning the third Test with 497 wickets, Anderson took 2-31 as West Indies were bowled out for 123 in the first innings on Thursday.

 He needed only 12 deliveries in the second innings to reach the landmark, swinging one in to bowl Brathwaite between bat and pad.